nevermined-io/docs-legacy/docs/architecture/specs/nft/README.md

 ## Use Case

 The following use case helps to understand the scope of the problem driving the technical implementation to put in place.
-For this use case we have take into account the following target users:
+For this use case we have to take into account the following target users:

 * Publishers (an artists for example)
 * Consumers (a collector)